guy-176251/dline/README.md

 ## Launching
 ------------------------
-Discline uses git for automatic updates, so you must be within the Discline directory upon starting.
+dline uses git for automatic updates, so you must be within the dline directory upon starting.
 Manually you can launch via `python3.6 ./launcher.py`, however it is advised to create a helper script to do this for you.

-An example script is in the /res/scripts folder, edit it to suit your system and tastes.

 ### A Note On Emojis
 -------------------------